 Electric, Gas, Water, and Telephone

 If you and all the adult members of your household are 65 years or older, it is very difficult for a company to shut off utility service—so difficult that it almost never happens.
 (If the elderly household is also low-income, the prohibition on terminating service is definite).
 The rules covering electric, gas, water, and telephone service shut-offs for elderly households require the following:25

 - Companies must establish procedures to identify households in which all adult members are 65 or older.
 To protect yourself, you should notify the utility company if every adult in your household is 65 or older.

 - Companies must allow elderly households to identify a third-party contact person who can warn them if a utility company threatens to shut off service.
 To get this protection, contact your utility company and ask for a Third Party Notification Form.
 You can name a friend, relative, or home-care provider as a third party.
 After you give a company this form, the company must then notify your third party of all overdue bills and shut-off notices.
 This third party is not legally responsible for paying your bill.

 - Companies cannot shut off service to elderly households without written permission from the DPU.
 Because this would involve a hearing before the DPU, companies rarely even request permission to shut off service to elders.

-21. Regulations protecting telephone consumers are contained in DPU 18448, which can be obtained from the DPU Consumer Division, and also as an appendix to Utilities Advocacy for Low–income Households(2nd Ed.), available at no charge from the National Consumer Law Center, 617-542-8010.
+22. Regulations protecting telephone consumers are contained in DPU 18448.
+If you cannot access the link to the regulations they are available at no charge from the National Consumer Law Center, 617-542-8010.
 The serious illness provisions discussed in this section are in DPU 18448, Rules 5.15, 5.16.
 The personal emergency rule is 5.17.